syncfusion-content/xamarin-docs/Xamarin/SfTreeView/Data-population.md

 * [Bind data model to treeview](#bind-to-hierarchical-datasource)

 ### Create Data Model for treeview

-Create a data model to bind it to the control.

 Create a simple data source as shown in the following code example in a new class file, and save it as FileManager.cs file: